kirschbaum-development/nova-chartjs/README.md

 ```
 **_NOTE:_** You must pass the `Resource` (i.e. `$this`) and `$request` to the `InlinePanel` component.

-As an optional argument you can pass a chart name as the third argument, `showLabel` as fourth argument and `isNotEditable` as the fifth argument.
+As an optional argument you can pass a chart name as the third argument, `showLabel` as fourth argument and `notEditable` as the fifth argument.

 2. If you instead want to use the Chart inline without a panel you can do so using this code: